rendraperdana/openresty-bundled/README.markdown

 copy util/openresty.service to /usr/lib/systemd/system/
 please use util/initd-openresty.sh if you prefer init.d

+For FIPS builds:

+add the following to config above:

+--with-openssl-opt='fips no-ec2m no-ssl2 no-ssl3 no-weak-ssl-ciphers'

+also configure openssl with fips module as directed below

 Note on PID:

 PID is at /var/run/openresty.pid and initialized by init.d or systemd, please ensure this match with nginx.conf